BishopFox/badPods/manifests/everything-allowed/README.md

 # Post exploitation

 You now have root access to the node.
+Your pod was likely scheduled on a worker node.
+Before jumping into post exploitation on the worker node, it is worth trying to see if you can run the same badPod on the master node.

+Before you go any further, you should try to

 Here are some next steps:

 #### Look for kubeconfig's in the host filesystem
 If you are lucky, you will find a cluster-admin config with full access to everything (not so lucky here on this GKE node)